blbadger/blbadger.github.io/3-body-problem.md

 ![threebody projection]({{https://blbadger.github.io}}/3_body_problem/Threebody_ogproj500.png)

+Why does our $x, y$ plane not exhibit such symmetry?
+After all, projecting the line connecting p2 and p3 onto the $x, y$ plane we have $y=x$ so why is there no line of symmetry about the diagonal?
+This is because the initial velocites for both p1 as well as p3 contain non-zero x-components.
+This is significant because

-To begin to answer the second question of why such detailed shapes form when we plot divergence time, one can first ask the question of which points trajectories of the $y, z$ plane land close to the line of symmetry $z=(12/10)y$ as the planets move over time.
-Now this region is not necessarily the line of symmetry as time progresses because the other two planets move about, such that the line of symmetry changes according to their motions.
-We could very well pick any other region to investigate, but the region of initial mirror symmetry has one important simplifying aspect: the resulting map will stay symmetric about the initial line of symmetry, making it easier to see where the points are located.
+To begin to answer the second question of why such detailed shapes form when we plot divergence time, one can ask the following question: which initial points  of the $y, z$ plane land close to the line of symmetry $z=(12/10)y$ as the planets move over time?
+Because the trajectory of all three bodies are completely determined by their initial positions (and velocities), for any initial value of $y_0, z_0$ that approaches the line of symmetry such that $(12/10)y_i - z_i < \delta$ then the initial value's mirror point $y'_0, z'_0$ also approaches the line, as the trajectories and distances to the line $z=(12/10)y$ are identical.

-If then we imagine time moving backwards and these points heading back to their original position on that line, we can gain some appreciation for how space in the $y, z$ plane near the line of symmetry is stretched and folded in reverse and how this relates to the divergence map.
+Thus although could very well pick any other region to investigate the question of which initial points (for p1) end up there at any time, the region of initial mirror symmetry has one important simplifying aspect: the resulting map will stay symmetric about the initial line of symmetry, making it easier to see where the points are located.

-The code to plot this is:
+The code to plot this is as follows:

 ```python
 def plot_projection(self, divergence_array, i):